What North Korea really wants

 win for Kim and would probably save Trump's reputation with his most fanatical

-base (especially if adequately supported by his Fox News cronies).
+base (especially if adequately publicized by his radical right-wing media cronies).

 Unfortunately, the USA is in no position to leave the negotiations without